 What treatment options are available for AUD?

-There are many approaches to getting treatment for AUD.
-These are some of the more common approaches to treatment, based on the level of care a person needs.
+Many approaches for AUD treatment exist.
+These are some of the more common approaches to treatment based on the level of care a person needs.

 - Inpatient Treatment